Frijol/climate-change/GLOSSARY.md

 ## FIT
 feed-in tariffs, a long-term guaranteed incentive to resource owners based on the enegy produced (in kWh) and not based on demand [EPRI, 12][EPRI]

+## fixed losses
+in power transmission, fixed losses (also called no-load losses, shunt losses, or iron losses) are caused by eddy effects and hysteresis in the iron core of transformers and the corona effect of transmission lines.
+They are proportional to the square of the voltage (and independent from power flow).
+Because voltage is relatively constant, fixed losses are often treated as constant [Kirschen, 176][Kirschen]

+## flowgate rights
+like FTRs except attached to a branch in a network instead of just between two adjacent nodes.
+The value is tied not to the price difference between nodes but to the Lagrange multiplier associated with the maximum capacity of the flowgate– so, these rights have value only in congested branches [Kirschen, 198][Kirschen]

 ## forward contract
 a forward contract specifies for a future transaction: quantity and quality of goods, delivery date, payment amount and type, payment date, and any penalties for failure to uphold the agreement